Build System Overview

 Note: third-party libraries (in

-node_modules) aren't watched, as doing so may exceed the node.js watcher count limit.
-If you're doing quick and dirty modifications inside
+pinned-dependencies) aren't watched, as doing so may exceed the node.js watcher count limit.

 bsb -help to see all the available options.